finance calculator

 Deep dive

-This NPV calculator discounts future cash flows at your chosen rate and subtracts the upfront investment.
-Enter discount rate, initial spend, and yearly cash flows to see if the project creates value.
+This NPV calculator discounts your future cash flows at a chosen hurdle rate and subtracts the upfront investment to show whether a project is expected to create or destroy value.

 FAQs